solids4foam/solids4foam/tutorials/fluidSolidInteraction/beamInCrossFlow/README.md

 - Explain how to run a fluid-solid interaction simulation in solids4foam.

-## Case overview
+## Case Overview

 ![](images/fs_over_1.PNG)

-This case consists of an elastic thick plate attached to the bottom surface of a rectangular channel.
+This case consists of a thick elastic plate attached to the bottom surface of a rectangular channel.
 Due to symmetry, only half of the spatial domain is considered.
-An incompressible viscous fluid with density 1000 kg/m3 and kinematic viscosity 0.001 m2/s enters the channel from the left-hand side with a parabolic velocity profile.
+An incompressible viscous fluid with a density 1000 kg/m3 and kinematic viscosity 0.001 m2/s enters the channel from the left-hand side with a parabolic velocity profile.

 The peak inlet velocity is 0.2 m/s, corresponding to Re = 40 with respect to the plate height (h = 0.2 m).
-The peak inlet velocity is gradually increased from zero at t = 0 s to its maximum value at t = 4 s using the following transition function 0.2 [1 − cos(πt/4)]/2.
-A constant pressure is imposed at the outlet of the channel and a no-slip boundary condition is applied on the channel walls.
-The elastic plate has a density of 1000 kg/m3, a Young’s modulus of 1.4 MPa (shear modulus of 0.5 MPa), a Poisson’s ratio of 0.4.
+The peak inlet velocity gradually increases from zero at t = 0 s to its maximum value at t = 4 s using the following transition function 0.2 [1 − cos(πt/4)]/2.
+A constant pressure is imposed at the outlet of the channel, and a no-slip boundary condition is applied on the channel walls.
+The elastic plate has a density of 1000 kg/m3, Young’s modulus of 1.4 MPa (shear modulus of 0.5 MPa), and a Poisson’s ratio of 0.4.

 We assume incompressible Newtonian isothermal laminar flow, where the Navier-Stokes governing equations take the form: